siddik-imran/blog/README.md

 # blog
 This is a personal blog site.
-Here you can post your blog, add category, send feedback & much more.
+Here you can post your blog, add category, viewer can send feedback & much more.